 Through the collective efforts of these community partners, we respond to the evolving needs of children and youth with multiple and/or complex special needs in our region.

-The following organizations have staff that provide Coordinated Service Planning in our community.
-Families coming through intake could be assigned a CSP staff from Central West Specialized Developmental Services (CWSDS), Reach Out Centre for Kids (ROCK), or the Halton Region Children’s Services.
-Families involved with ErinOakids, MH LHIN, or HNHB LHIN may be eligible to receive Coordinated Service Planning from these organizations as well.
+The following organizations have staff that provide Coordinated Service Planning in our community: Central West Specialized Developmental Services (CWSDS), Reach Out Centre for Kids (ROCK), or the Halton Region Children’s Services.
+Families involved with the MH LHIN or HNHB LHIN may be eligible to receive Coordinated Service Planning from these organizations as well.

 The below organizations/boards have signed a Memorandum of Understanding agreeing to participate in the Coordinated Service Planning process.